WASasquatch/wp-rss-feeds/README.md

 **Please note:** this is in development software (and may remain in such a state indefinitely).
 Please do not install this on a WordPress installation if you *do not* have access to FTP or a file manager through cPanel.
 If a critical error occurs for any reason, you will not have access to WordPress Admin to fix the issue.

 # Requirements
+- PHP 7.4+ required
-WordPress 5.5+ and SimpleXML module (php-xml package).
-PHP 7.4+ required
+- SimpleXML module (php-xml package)
+- WordPress 5.5+

 # Installation
 Upload the files to your theme directories base.